urbanopt/urbanopt.github.io/installation/windows.md

 1. Create a new environment variable `HOME` and set the variable value to the following:

 	`C:\Users\<user_name>`

+	Detailed instructions for [creating environment variables](https://helpdeskgeek.com/how-to/create-custom-environment-variables-in-windows/) can be found online.
 1. Install Bundler version 1.17:

 	```terminal